Common questions about coronavirus and prostate cancer

 If you’re taking abiraterone (Zytiga®) tablets, you will also be taking a steroid called prednisolone or prednisone.
 Steroids cause some people to have a slightly higher risk of getting infections, but this will depend on the amount you are taking.

 If you’re taking a steroid with abiraterone, you’ll only be having a low-dose steroid.
 This means the effect on your risk of getting infections should be small.
-We don’t yet know the effect that taking a low-dose steroid for a long time could have on your body’s ability to fight infections.
 See below to read about steroids and coronavirus risk.

 Enzalutamide